- Oops!Something went wrong.Please try again later.

 Before we hit the bullets, here's one more clip from Cincinnati.
 That's Andrew Hawkins doin' work, after Bengals QB Andy Dalton made a dangerous throw under pressure.
 Hawkins caught just two passes on Sunday, but he made plenty of noise.
 You'll recall that he hauled in eight balls for 86 yards in Week 1.
 Definitely a player of interest.

-Eli to Nicks, all day (Getty Images)• No player in the league is able to put a bad half (or game, or season) behind him quite like Eli Manning.
+No player in the league is able to put a bad half (or game, or season) behind him quite like Eli Manning.
 After tossing three picks in his first two quarters against Tampa, Eli persevered in the second half, delivering a massive fantasy line.
 He finished with 510 passing yards and three scores on 51 attempts.
 The Bucs' defense couldn't do a thing with either Hakeem Nicks or Victor Cruz, as the pair combined for 378 receiving yards on 21 catches.

 As we mentioned earlier in the day, Ahmad Bradshaw checked out with a neck issue in the first half and didn't return for New York.
 He was replaced not by David Wilson (still doghouse'd, had an early drop), but by Andre Brown, who finished with 71 yards and a touchdown on 13 carries.
 Bradshaw is headed for a Monday MRI; Brown is an obvious add.